-3. Plan Your Risk Response
+3. Create a Risk Response Plan

-4. Assign an Owner to the Risk
+4. Assign Risk Owners

-When you create your matrix, list out the owner of each risk, that way no one is confused as to who will need to implement the response once the risk occurs, and owners can take immediate action.
+When you create your risk register and risk assessment matrix, list out the risk owners, that way no one is confused as to who will need to implement the risk response strategies once the project risks occur, and each risk owner can take immediate action.